sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 The path you specify in ``mod_example_dir`` will get populated with ReStructuredText files describing the examples thumbnails with links to them but only for the specific module.
-Keep in mind is relavive to the `conf.py` file.
+Keep in mind is relative to the `conf.py` file.